phylliskaka/CNN-for-Image-Classification/README.md

 The data including 10 types of hand gesture to represent integer range from 0 to 9.
 The dataset contain 1800+ RGB images.
 Considering the speed of training, in this project, we only take 150 RGB images for training(each 15 images).
 The [reduced dataset](https://github.com/phylliskaka/ResNet50-for-image-recognition/tree/master/input_dataset) is avaible in the repository.

+## Package
+In this project, we used library of Keras, OpenCV, Scipy, Tensorflow, Scikit-learn, Numpy

 ## ResNet50 introduction

 1. What and Why ResNet50